Edmond Dantès via Pexels

 What commission rate should I pay my sales reps?

 UK commission rates vary by industry, but typical ranges are 5-15% of deal value for SaaS/tech and 1-3% for higher-volume, lower-margin businesses.
 The rate matters less than the total OTE being competitive for your market.
+For more on structuring competitive commission plans, see our guide to UK sales commission rates and benchmarks.

 The Small Team Advantage